 cf. "We Won't Go Home Until Morning" (tune) and references there

-cf. "Tippecanoe and Tyler Too" (subject)
+cf. "Tippecanoe and Tyler Too" (subject of the Harrison/van Buren election)

-cf. "Harrison Campaign Song" (subject)
+cf. "Harrison Campaign Song" (subject of the Harrison/van Buren election)

 NOTES [914 words]: When Andrew Jackson stepped down as President, he hand-chose Martin Van Buren as his successor.
 It was Van Buren's misfortune to suffer the consequences of Jackson's questionable economic policies (Jameson, p.
 480).
 May 10 is traditionally considered the first day of the Panic of 1837, in which hundreds of banks failed.
 Almost all halted specie payment at least for a while (Morison, p.
 455).
 The economic consequences lasted until the early 1840s, and made Van Buren, and indeed the whole Democratic party, extremely unpopular.